Forestry

 Southern Pine Beetle Prevention Program

 The Southern Pine Beetle Prevention Program (SPBPP) is designed to offer landowners and loggers an incentive to accomplish thinning in overly dense pine forests.
 Often these incentives can offset any undesirably low pulpwood prices.
-Any private landowner with at least 10 acres of dense pine forest (determined according to a pine basal area greater than 120 acres) is eligible for the program.
+Any private landowner with at least 10 acres of dense pine forest (determined according to a pine basal area greater than 120 square feet) is eligible for the program.
 A single landowner may not receive more than $10,000 in a single application year.
-First commercial thinnings, noncommercial thinnings, in-woods chipping, and prescribed burning are eligible practices.
-Practices for site preparation and seedling establishment of shortleaf pine are now eligible for 50% cost share through the program
+First commercial thinnings, non-commercial thinnings, in-woods chipping, and prescribed burning are eligible practices.

-The following documents are used by a County Forester to enroll a landowner:
+The following document must be completed by a registered forester to enroll a landowner: